TheOdinProject/curriculum/web_development_basics/web_development_basics.md

     6. 09_timer

 **How was this?** It should be difficult but do-able.
 How long did it take?
 Please [shoot us a quick email](mailto:curriculum@theodinproject.com) to let us know.

+**Student Solutions**
+* *Submit a link to the github repo with your files in it here with a pull request.
+Please include your partner's github handle somewhere in the description if they would like attribution*
+*

 ##### Additional Resources